Emily Richards, BASc., P.HEc

 The food-obsessed blogger at The Dragons Kitchen, can whip up a Thai or Mexican meal, just as easily as she can an 11-course Titanic dinner based on the ship’s last dinner (which was written about in the New York Post April 2012!).
 But it’s her first love, the food of the Mediterranean – and Portugal in particular – that inspires her the most.
 Whether preparing a meal for at home for friends, or at her popular supper club events, leading a cooking class or catering for clients (saborosofood), food is Paula’s passion, and one she wants to communicate with others.
 In her words, “If you enjoy cooking, it’s not a chore anymore, it’s an expression of love.
 That is what I want to share with people; the love of cooking.”
 Stay tuned for her new adventure, where you can book her for a catering event or a cooking class or pick up a jar of her famous Piri Piri marinade.

-Mexican-Hungarian cooking instructor, Hendrik Varju, learned to cook from a very young age, spending countless hours in the kitchen with his Mexican-born mother.
-He offers private cooking instruction in his own kitchen or yours, and his business trademark is “Preserving family traditions through cooking instruction” TM, which accurately describes his goal in the culinary world.
+Our Mexican-Hungarian cooking instructor, Hendrik Varju, is the author of “Mexican Dinner Parties – Complete Menus for Mexican Entertaining.
+Hendrik learned to cook from a very young age, spending countless hours in the kitchen with his Mexican born mother.
+He offers private cooking instruction in his own kitchen or yours, and his business trademark is “Preserving family traditions through cooking instruction.
+TM, which accurately describes his goal in the culinary world.
 He believes that food ties generations together and that nothing else is more important in preserving family traditions and cultures.
-Hendrik is a strong communicator and brings humour to his cooking instruction while sharing cherished family recipes through his business, “Passion for Food”.
+Hendrik is a strong communicator and brings humour to his cooking instruction while sharing cherished family recipes through his business “Passion For Food”.

 Chef Patrick not only brings his charming and inviting personality to the Relish Kitchen, but every dish he prepares is made with a passion for great tasting food.
 When Patrick is not in our kitchen, you can find him working as a local firefighter with the Waterloo Region Fire Department.
 Patrick honed his cooking skills working alongside his French-Canadian grandmother and he loves to share time in the kitchen with his wife Andrea and children Evageline and Luke.
 Patrick has been a contestant on Chopped Canada (coming in as runner-up) and is the author of The Firehouse Chef: Favourite Recipes From Canada’s Firefighters.